-It could have been caused by a car accident, slip and fall, or a dangerous prescription drug.
+It could have been caused by a car accident, slip and fall, or another serious injury.

 You're in constant pain.
 Perhaps you no longer have a functioning vehicle.
 You're worried about the medical bills that will be coming in soon and how you will pay for them.
 You wonder if you can continue to work your regular job, even with the intense pain.